Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 #### Warm Start & Perfect Rating Settings

 ##### Warm Start Setting
-If you check the box for warm start, the initial rounds are skipped.
-This means, the optimizer will start to optimize from the first iteration on.
+* If you check the box for warm start, the initial rounds are skipped.
+This means, the optimizer will start to optimize from the first iteration on using the results from a previous study.
+The results of the previous study must be given as .csv files.
+They have to match a certain shape, which can be seen in the example data in *Assets/BOforUnity/BOData/BayesianOptimization/InitData*.
+Additionally the *ObservationsPerEvaluation.csv* of the previous study has to be copied in the LogData of the new study (For the example warm start you can copy the content of the *ExampleObservationsPerEvaluation.csv* located in the *InitData*-folder into the *ObservationsPerEvaluation.csv*).

-Not checking the box results into the default start.
+* Not checking the box results into the default start.
 Then the optimizer uses specific parameter-values and collects the objective values without optimizing. after the set amount if inital iterations the optimizer uses all of the collected values to start the optimization process.
 * **Note:** In order to work, the number of parameters and objectives in the csv-files, provided for the warm start, must match with the number used for the optimization afterwards.
 This automatically is the case, if you use the log-data of a previous study(with the same settings!) as input-files.

+* **Note:** If you go back to default start, make sure the number of init rounds is not **0**!

 ##### Perfect Rating Setting
 If you check this box, the check for a perfect rating is performed in the initial rounds (sampling phase) as well.
 If unchecked, a perfect rating can only be achieved in the optimization phase.